littlelion308/zally-maven-plugin/README.md

 Unofficial maven plugin using [Zally](https://github.com/zalando/zally) for OpenAPI 3.x specification validation.

+## Arcived
+Arcived as it is the same as parent.

 ## Benefits

 * Simple to use and tweak rules to fit your requirements